TREVOR "The Games Man"

 Hadley MA

 My son Jason's 2nd grade class photo.
-(There was also a "serious one.)
-That's my boy standing at the far left end with his sleeves pushed up.
+(There was also a "serious" one.)
+That's my boy standing at the far left in the blue shirt with his sleeves pushed up.

 August 4, 2008